syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/Template.md

 ---
 layout: post
 title: Templates in ComboBox widget for Syncfusion Essential WebForm
-description: Describes about the Templates in ComboBox widget for Syncfusion Essential WebForm
+description: Describes about the templates in ComboBox widget for Syncfusion Essential WebForm
 platform: WebForm
 control: ComboBox
 documentation: ug